tinctura13/tinctura13/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Machine learning engineer, student and cat lover 🐈🐈‍⬛</h3>

-- 🔭 I’m currently working at NDA company on few NLP projects
+- 🔭 I'm currently under an NDA, and am working on a few NLP projects
 - 🖼️ I'm willing to collaborate with an artists on something crazy using GANs
 - 🌱 In my spare time I'm studying at MADE
 - 👯 I enjoy playing board games with my wife and friends